 All students must participate in evening and weekend clinical rotations as assigned.

 Students are required to have a laptop computer.
-Students are expected to bring a laptop to every in person class meeting and have it available for all online and in person coursework.
+Students are required to bring a laptop with an attached privacy screen for specific classes and days.
 Student laptops will be used on a regular basis to review online course materials, take online quizzes and exams, access digital textbooks, participate in discussion boards, review medical images, etc.

 The computer must be a laptop (Windows or Mac)